 Until recently, IngramSpark was the best option for authors who wanted to make hardcovers of their book.
 But Amazon has launched a hardcover service, which is currently in beta at the time of this writing.

-For indie authors, paperbacks will make up the majority of the print books you sell.
+For indie authors, a paperback book (also known as a trade paperback) will make up the majority of the print books you sell.

-Paperbacks likewise have more print size options than hardcover (on both KDP and IngramSpark), and they are cheaper to produce, which means they are less expensive for the reader.
+Paperbacks likewise have more standard size options than hardcover (on both KDP and IngramSpark), and they are cheaper to produce, which means they are less expensive for the reader.

-Less common for self-published authors, mass-market paperbacks were originally designed to be the cheapest option for readers, using significantly less paper, and usually lower-quality paper as well.
+Less common for self-published authors, mass-market paperbacks (also known as the pocket book) were originally designed to be the cheapest option for readers, using significantly less paper, and usually lower-quality paper as well.